YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 Add `product` to the `productList`; return a boolean indicating whether the operation succeeds.
 Note that:
 * For simplicity, suppose each product, which is uniquely identified by its `id`, could only appear once in the `productList`.
 * So if `product` already exists in `productList` (i.e., there is a product in `productList` that has the same `id` as `product`), return `false` and `productList` remains the same; otherwise, add `product` to the end of `productList` and return `true`.
+* If the `price` of `product` is less than 0, the product is invalid and should not be added to productList.
+Return `false` for this case.

 `public boolean removeProduct(Product product);`